 Take, for example, the way automobile collisions are described.
-For years, the most polite way to describe them has been to call them “accidents."
-This word is used to describe everything from a minor ding in a car door to disastrous wrecks that destroy vehicles and end lives.
+For years, the most polite way to describe these horrific incidents was to call them “accidents.”
+An accident implies that nobody is at fault.
+It conveys the sense that the event could not have been avoided.
+This means that “accident” is used to describe everything from a minor ding in the door to disastrous wrecks that destroy vehicles and end lives.

-When automobiles were first made available in the United States back in the 1910s and 1920s, media coverage of crashes played up their violent and gruesome nature.
-Not only was this sensationalistic, but it made automobiles look like dangerous killing machines.
-If a pedestrian was hit by a car or a driver was severely injured or killed, it was seen as the fault of the car itself and not of the driver.
+When automobiles were first made available in the United States back in the 1910s and 1920s, media coverage of crashes played up their violent and gruesome nature; this was part of the “Yellow Journalism” period, where – crassly, and in an unfortunate trend that continues today – if it bled, it led the headlines.
+This sensationalistic coverage only made cars look like dangerous metal killing machines.
+If a pedestrian was hit by a car, or a driver was severely injured or killed, it was seen as the fault of the car itself and not of the driver.

 Free personal injury guides for download to print or save.
 View all downloads.